What is Interventional Radiology?

 Vascular Procedures

-Our vascular IR team treats arterial and venous diseases affecting the Brain, kidneys, legs, Liver, Stomach, colon, lungs, uterus, prostate and brain — restoring blood flow / stopping bleeding without the need for open bypass surgery.
+Our vascular IR team treats arterial and venous diseases affecting the heart, kidneys, legs, and brain — restoring blood flow without the need for open bypass surgery.

 Peripheral artery disease (PAD) causes narrowing or blockage in arteries supplying the legs, kidneys, or intestines.
 Our IR team uses balloon angioplasty to open the blocked artery and, where needed, places a metal stent to keep it open — all through a 2 mm puncture in the groin or wrist.